drupalsocialinitiative/social_auth_twitch/README.txt

 INTRODUCTION
 ------------

-Social Auth Twitch Module is a Twitch authentication integration for Drupal.
+Social Auth Twitch is a Twitch authentication integration for Drupal.
 It is based on the Social Auth and Social API projects